Linuxfabrik/monitoring-plugins/fs-file-usage/README.md

 # Overview

-Checks the number of files presently opened, in percent.
+Checks the number of files opened (found in `/proc/sys/fs/file-nr`), in percent.

 We recommend to run this check every minute.